primaza/primaza/docs/book/src/entities/serviceclaim.md

 ## Specification

-The definition of a ServiceClaim can be obtained directly from our [ServiceClaim CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_serviceclaims.yaml).
+The definition of a ServiceClaim can be obtained directly from [ServiceClaim CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_serviceclaims.yaml).

 The specification contains the following properties:

 - `serviceClassIdentity`: A set of key/value pairs that identify the service class.
   Examples of service class identity keys include type of service, and provider of service.
   This property is required.
-- `serviceEndpointDefinitionKeys`: An array of keys that is required for connectivity.
+- `serviceEndpointDefinitionKeys`: An array of keys that's required for connectivity.
   The values corresponding to each of these keys will be extracted from the service.
   This property is required.
 - `application`: identifies application resources through kind, apiVersion, and label selector or name.